ahendler/LexAudit/README.md

 LexAudit processes a raw document through an automatic 4-stage validation pipeline, generating a clear and auditable audit report for each citation found.

-1.  **[STAGE 1] Extraction (Linker):** The system reads the document and identifies all mentions of regulations (e.g., "Art.
+1.  **[STAGE 1] Extraction:** The system reads the document and identifies all mentions of regulations (e.g., "Art.
 5º da CF") and jurisprudence (e.g., "REsp nº 1.234.567").
-This stage uses specialized NER models, replacing the old LexML Linker.
-2.  **[STAGE 2] Resolution:** Each textual mention is converted into a canonical identifier (such as a `URN:LEX` for laws or a standard CNJ case number).
+2.  **[STAGE 2] Resolution:** Each textual mention is converted into a canonical identifier (URN:LEX) using an LLM.
-3.  **[STAGE 3] Retrieval:** The system queries official sources (LexML, STF, STJ APIs) to retrieve the *true* and *updated* text of the cited regulation or decision.
+3.  **[STAGE 3] Retrieval:** The system searches Google (via SerpAPI) for official sources and fetches the full text from government websites (planalto.gov.br, normas.leg.br, etc.).
-4.  **[STAGE 4] Validation (RAG Agent):** An AI Agent (using RAG) compares the original document text (what the author *claimed*) with the text retrieved from the official source (what the law *actually says*).
-The agent then classifies the citation (Correct, Outdated, Incorrect, Non-existent) and generates a justification based on evidence.
+4.  **[STAGE 4] Validation (RAG Agent):** An AI Agent (using RAG) compares the document text with the retrieved official text, classifying the citation and generating justification.

 ## Repository Structure (Suggestion)